7 Top tips for finding the right Conveyancing Solicitor

 2) Buy local

-Check the firm you choose is experienced in handling conveyancing and has a clearly-identifiable conveyancer who specialises in property.
+Make sure the firm you choose is experienced in handling conveyancing and has a clearly-identifiable conveyancer who specialises in property.
+A solicitor with the right expertise is crucial to making your house buying journey go as smoothly as possible.

 This is the Law Society’s Conveyancing Quality Scheme, a register of solicitors who are authorised and regulated by the Solicitors Regulation Authority.
 It is important to know you are dealing with a professionally accredited conveyancing firm, and that they can help you fully understand the process, options, costs and timescales involved.